Huotes/CommitMaker/README.md

 Chuck Norris is his own line at the DMV.

 Chuck Norris doesn't do Burn Down charts, he does Smack Down charts.

+Chuck Norris can win in a game of Russian roulette with a fully loaded gun.